EXTERNSHIPS/PRO-BONO

 IV.
 Field Placement Supervision

-Field placements are asked to identify one person, who must be a lawyer, who will be the student’s primary supervisor and contact person for the externship.
+To be an approved field placement, students must have a primary supervisor at the field placement site that is licensed to practice law.
 The field supervisor at the chosen placement must agree to support the student’s educational goals.
 While a student will often perform assignments for multiple lawyers at an organization, the externship requires that one person is designated as the field supervisor and mentor for the student.
-The supervisor and student should meet at least once per week to review assignments and discuss questions.
-The supervisor will complete a midterm and final letter of evaluation to be submitted by the end of the semester.
+The supervisor and student must meet at the beginning of the placement to discuss the student's learning goals and should meet at least once per week to review assignments and discuss questions.
+The supervisor will complete periodic and final evaluations to be submitted to the faculty supervisor by the end of the semester.

 2. Pro-Bono